Matt Strassler

 Matthew J. Strassler is a theoretical physicist, science communicator, and educator known for the cascading gauge theory.

 Education

-Strassler studied at Simon's Rock College and Princeton University, and further obtained his Ph.D from Stanford University under the supervision of Michael Peskin.
+Strassler studied at Simon's Rock College and Princeton University, and later obtained his PhD from Stanford University under the supervision of Michael Peskin.
 During his collegiate career he also performed concerts.

 Career

 Teaching and scholarly positions

 Strassler was a member at the Institute for Advanced Study in 2002.
-From 2000 until 2002 he taught at the University of Pennsylvania, and then moved to the University of Washington until 2007.
-He left to a professorship at Rutgers University until 2013.
-In 2013 he was a visiting scholar at Harvard, and in 2015, was an associate in the Physics Department.
+From 2000 until 2002 he taught at the University of Pennsylvania, and then moved to the University of Washington, where he stayed until 2007.
+He then worked at Rutgers University until 2013.
+In 2013 he was a visiting scholar at Harvard, and in 2015, was an associate in the Department of Physics.

 Scholarly publications

 Strassler's scholarly publications has ranked h-index of 44 as of May 2024 according to INSPIRE-HEP and of 51 according to Google Scholar.
 His publication, "Supergravity and a confining gauge theory: duality cascades and χSB-resolution of naked singularities", co-written with Igor Klebanov for the Journal of High Energy Physics in 2000, developed the cascading gauge theory.
 His particle physics article "Echoes of a hidden valley at hadron colliders" (2006), co-written with Kathryn Zurek, appeared in Physics Letters B.